Byrom Bramwell: Career

-In 1879 he returned to Edinburgh to work as a physician, becoming a member of the Royal College of Physicians in 1880.
+In 1879 he returned to Edinburgh to work as a physician, becoming a member of the Royal College of Physicians the following year.
+In 1880 he was elected a member of the Harveian Society of Edinburgh.
 In 1885 he was living at 23 Drumsheugh Gardens, next door to Dr Kirk Duncanson.

 He became a lecturer in the Edinburgh Extra-mural School of Medicine.
 In this post he took part in the education of women medical students who were still at that time excluded from the University of Edinburgh.
 He was made pathologist to the Royal Infirmary of Edinburgh in 1882 and assistant physician in 1885.
 In 1897 he was appointed a physician at the Royal Infirmary.
 Bramwell was among the first to teach clinical medicine to women at the Infirmary.
 In 1900 he applied unsuccessfully for the Chair of Medicine at the University of Edinburgh.

 Bramwell was a prolific writer publishing ten textbooks and some 160 papers.
 His first major work Diseases of the Spinal Cord (1881), was translated into French, German and Russian, and won great popularity in the United States. ’’Intracranial Tumours’’ (1888) also won international acclaim.
 Among students and contemporaries he had a reputation as an outstanding clinical teacher and diagnostician.

+In 1886 he was elected a Fellow of the Royal Society of Edinburgh.
+His proposers were William Turner, James Cossar Ewart, Robert Gray, and Peter Guthrie Tait.
 In 1908 he was elected a member of the Aesculapian Club.
 He succeeded William Allan Jamieson as President of the Royal College of Physicians of Edinburgh in 1910.
 He was knighted by King George V in 1924.

 He died at his home, 10 Heriot Row in Edinburgh, on 27 April 1931 and was buried in Dean Cemetery close to his former anatomy teacher John Goodsir.

-His house at Heriot Row is the central pavilion of the "palace block" terrace; three storeys over pavement, one attic storey and two basement levels - six storeys in total.

 Family

-In 1872 he married Martha Crighton (died 1919) in 1872., and together they had two daughters and three sons, J. Crighton Bramwell, a physician who became Professor of Cardiology in Manchester, Professor Edwin Bramwell FRSE (1873–1952), a neurologist whose career closely followed that of his father, and Byrom Stanley Bramwell FRSE (1877–1948), who became an advocate.
+In 1872 he married Martha Crighton (died 1919) in 1872., and together they had two daughters and three sons, J. Crighton Bramwell FRCP FRCPE, a physician who became Professor of Cardiology in Manchester, Professor Edwin Bramwell FRSE FRCPE (1873–1952), a neurologist who was also President of the Royal College of Physicians of Edinburgh, and Byrom Stanley Bramwell FRSE (1877–1948), who became an advocate.